amigazen/unix.lib_sasc/README.md

 - *libiconv APIs*: A brand new implementation of libiconv functions integrated with _locale.library_, with basic support for Latin1 and UTF8 codesets to start with
 - *Unit tests*: Unit tests for many of the new functions, aiming to reach full test coverage in time
 - **curses.lib**: Updated version of Simon Raybould's Amiga port of _curses_ now BSD licensed
-- **termcap and terminfo**: A brand new termcap and terminfo implementation built around con-handler, keymap.device and console.device supporting Amiga ANSI escape codes
+- **termcap and terminfo**: A brand new termcap and terminfo implementation built around con-handler, keymap.library and console.device supporting Amiga compatible ANSI escape codes
 - **psockets.lib**: A brand new Amiga port of _psockets_ wrapping _bsdsocket.library_
 - **pthread.lib**: A brand new Amiga native implementation of _pthread_
-- **regex.library**: Updated shared library implementation of Henry Spender's regex functions
+- **regex.library**: Updated shared library implementation of Henry Spencer's regex functions made POSIX compatible
-- **Full set of POSIX libraries**: For full POSIX compatibility regex, libdl and libiconv are also needed... watch this space!
 - **Pipes support**: unix.lib dependencies Matt Dillon's _fifo_ and Per Bojsen's _APipe_ are now included directly in the project
 - **Designed for use with _unsui_**: Used as the standard C library for amigazen project's _unsui_ POSIX runtime for Amiga